Gravity Forms

 Hidden fields are empty in form entries

-- Confirm the Parameter Name on each hidden field exactly matches a supported field name (names are case-sensitive)
+- Double-check that the Default Value on each hidden field exactly matches a supported field name, including the square brackets (e.g.,

-- Make sure “Allow field to be populated dynamically” is not checked
+[ah_lt_channel]) - Confirm “Allow field to be populated dynamically” is not checked

-enableLogging: truein settings) and check the browser Console for population messages
+enableLogging: truein your settings) and look at the browser Console for population messages

 Fields show “[object Object]” or unexpected values

-This usually means the Parameter Name does not match a valid field name.
-Double-check the spelling and casing against the Field Reference.
+This usually means the Default Value doesn’t match a valid field name.
+Check the spelling and brackets against the Field Reference.

 Form loads after the script runs

-Gravity Forms typically renders inline, so this is rare.
-If your form loads via AJAX or a modal, AttributionHub’s MutationObserver and retry mechanism should catch it.
-If not, check the Form Integrations troubleshooting guide for additional steps.
+This is rare with Gravity Forms since it renders inline, but it can happen if the form loads via AJAX or inside a modal.
+AttributionHub’s MutationObserver should catch it automatically.
+If it doesn’t, see the Form Integrations troubleshooting guide for more options.